khakers/modmail-viewer/README.md

 ## Features

+* All features in logviewer + more
 * Discord OAuth2 authentication **based on your modmail roles**.
 See [the wiki page on permissions.](https://github.com/khakers/modmail-viewer/wiki/Permissions)
 * Browsable paginated logs sorted by most recent message and filterable by status.
 * Mobile friendly design.
-* Full message Discord Markdown formatting (Including spoilers, custom emojis, and timestamps).
+* Full Discord Markdown formatting (Including spoilers, custom emojis, and timestamps).
 * Customizable Branding
 * Dark/Light Themes
 * Log text search